raj-pandith/CodeClash/README.md

-## Wanted to Compitate with me in Coding ?
-Come to CodeClash !
+## Want to compete with me in coding?
+Come to CodeClash!
 ### Happy to Introduce about CodeClash :)

 # CodeClash: A Room Based Coding Contest Platform